Musicology (album): Tour

-Prince toured North America from March 27 to September 9, 2004 to promote Musicology.
+Prince toured North America from March 27 to September 9, 2004, to promote Musicology.
 The tour was often billed as the Musicology Live 2004ever, or more commonly, the Musicology Tour.
-The tour earned $87.4 million and was attended by 1.47 million fans Although the tour promoted Musicology, only a select few tracks from the album were played during the concerts.
-The title track, "Musicology", and the two singles, "Call My Name" and "Cinnamon Girl", were among them.
+The tour earned $87.4 million and was attended by 1.47 million fans Although the tour promoted Musicology, only half of the tracks from the album were played during the concerts; the title track, "Musicology", "Call My Name" Life "O" the Party, "On the Couch" and "Dear Mr. Man".
+"A Million Days" was also performed, but only once.
 The tour featured many of Prince's more famous tracks, such as "Little Red Corvette", "Raspberry Beret", "Kiss", and "Purple Rain".
 A copy of Musicology was included with every concert ticket sold.